 Corona Del Mar (CdM) is a Newport Beach district nestled on the foot of the San Joaquin Hills and fronting the Pacific Ocean.
 The Corona del Mar commercial real estate market is situated amongst beaches, tide pools, cliff-side views, and quaint village shops and restaurants.
 CdM includes a charming village center with over five-hundred businesses, often frequented by both locals and visitors.

-Newport Beach Office Sales
+Newport Beach, CA Office Sales Volume

 Data provided by Yardi Matrix, for properties larger than 50K SF, which sold at over $5M.

 Newport Beach, CA Office Transactions